 For derivatives open at quarter-end:

 a.
-A description of the methodology used to verify the continued effectiveness of hedges;
+A description of the methodology used to verify the continued effectiveness of hedges, and whether the entity is using qualitative assessments pursuant to paragraph 42FN;

 b.
 An identification of any derivatives that have ceased to be effective as hedges;